 Board Certified Behavior Analysts (BCBA)

 BCBAs use principals of applied behavior analysis (ABA) to help understand social significant behavior and develop plans to help change specific behaviors of concern.
 BCBAs are nationally certified though the Behavior Analyst Certification Board (BACB).
-A list of BCBAs that practice in Montana can be found on BACB’s website at: http://info.bacb.com/o.php?page=100155.
+A list of BCBAs that practice in Montana can be found using BACB search feature at: http://info.bacb.com/o.php?page=100155.
 Not all BCBAs listed there are in private practice.

 If you are a BCBA and would like to be included in our referral list, please contact DRM at 406-449-2344.